 - Motivated, disciplined self-starters who can work independently

-- Those who recognize the value of a University of Wisconsin degree
+- Anyone who desires the prestige and value of a University of Wisconsin education

 Students will develop competencies in communication that are critical to a wide range of contemporary jobs and organizations: